anyoptimization/pymoo/docs/source/case_studies/matrix_inversion.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

-This small example shall have illustrated how a matrix can be optimized.
+This small example illustrates how a matrix can be optimized.
 In fact, this is implemented by optimizing a vector of variables that are reshaped during evaluation.